jaganmskcc/CloudConductor/README.md

 ## What is CloudConductor?

 **CloudConductor** is a cloud-based workflow engine for defining and executing bioinformatics pipelines in a cloud environment.
-Currently, the framework has been tested extensively on the [Google Cloud Platform](https://cloud.google.com/).
+Currently, the framework has been tested extensively on the [Google Cloud Platform](https://cloud.google.com/), but will eventually support other platforms including AWS, Azure, etc.

 ## Feature Highlights